-6. Legacy donations to charities are on the rise.
+5. Legacy donations to charities continue to rise.

 Lockdown gave people plenty of time at home to think about their loved ones, and with most solicitors offices closed, many people turned to online Will writing options with customers able to take advantage of the value for money and convenience offered.

-Are solicitors days numbered?
-It did not help that for many weeks during lockdown their offices were closed, and even when they were open, the limitations of social distancing and the difficulties of meeting at a solicitor's office, at their convenience, made people look at alternatives.
-It is a factor in the move to online Will writing - with the percentage of Wills written online estimated at 16% of all Wills written in the UK.
+For many weeks during lockdown solicitors' offices were closed, and even when they were open, the limitations of social distancing and the difficulties of meeting at a solicitor's office made people look at alternatives.
+The inflexible working practices of many solicitors firms is a factor that has helped accelerate the move to online Will writing.

 |AGE||% OF PEOPLE WRITING A WILL|

-The average age for people writing their Wills has fallen to 55.
+The average age for people writing their Wills was 54.6

 7% of all Wills written via the FreeWills.co.uk website were written by people who were widowed.